 State of implementation/results

-- Biogas plant completed and inauguration in November 2017
+- The entire plant was completed and inaugurated in November 2017.

-- Decision-makers from various states and cities have expressed interest in the project concept; high potential for future scaling-up of this technology
+- Decision-makers from various federal states and cities expressed interest in the project concept, indicating a high potential for scaling-up this technology in the future.

-- The project supported the study about the potential of biogas in India conducted by the DBFZ (German Biomass Research Center) on behalf of the German Biogas Association.
+- The project supported the study on biogas potential in India awarded by the German Biogas Association to the "Deutsches Biomasseforschungszentrum gemeinnützige GmbH" (DBFZ).